mattkieblesz/django-starter-kit/ProjectName/devops/README.md

         provision               # mgt tool to provision to already created infrastructure provision-tag           # mgt tool to provision specific task to already created infrastructure like collectstatic in remote, deploy code, migrate ... custom                    # custom utility used only on local

+## Resource naming convention

+In order to simplify life we assume one resource provider account will be used.
+Therefore there needs to be naming which will include:
+- environment
+- location
+- role
+- resource number

+Examples: `prd-lo-web-1`, `dev-ir-db-1`, `prf-fr-db-1`, `stg-lo-celery-3`, `mgt-lo-ci-1`